Dr Agata Sobczyńska-MaleforaMSc, PhD, FRSC, CChem, CSci

-Her strong analytical skills, gained during the five year course towards an MSc in Chemistry (University of Wrocław), guided her initially towards improving and developing analytical methods, which included an addition of a methylmalonic acid in plasma test (functional marker of vitamin B12 deficiency) to the Unit’s diagnostic repertoire in 2004.
-Her collaborative work with the Russian Institute of Haematology and Transfusion, St. Petersburg, investigating the prevalence of hyperhomocysteinemia and the MTHFR C677T polymorphism in patients with thrombosis influenced her research interests in the direction of one carbon metabolism which she pursues up to date.
-In 2010 she completed a PhD in Medicine (King’s College of London) investigating hyperhomocysteinemia and B vitamins status in patients receiving oral anticoagulation therapy.
+Agata joined the Nutristasis Unit in 2000.
+Her strong analytical skills, developed throughout a MSc in Chemistry (University of Wrocław), initially guided her towards improving and developing analytical methods, which included the addition of a methylmalonic acid in plasma test (functional marker of vitamin B12 deficiency) to the Unit’s diagnostic repertoire in 2004.
+Her collaborative work with the Russian Institute of Haematology and Transfusion, St. Petersburg, investigating the prevalence of hyperhomocysteinemia and the MTHFR C677T polymorphism in patients with thrombosis, influenced her research interests in the direction of one carbon metabolism which she pursues up to this date.
+In 2010 she successfully completed a PhD in Medicine (King’s College of London) investigating hyperhomocysteinemia and B vitamins status in patients receiving oral anticoagulation therapy.